paceheart/rhymecrime/README.md

-# rhyme-ninja
+# RhymeCrime
 Find semantically related rhymes

 ## Project Status

-No longer under active development by its original creator, Pace Smith.
+No longer under active development by its original creator, Pace Heart.
 Feel free to branch, fork, whatever you wish!

 Also, you can just use the dictionaries without the Ruby code. cmudict 0.7c (my forked version) has several improvements over 0.7b.
 And there's a rhyming dictionary text file that you're free to use under the GPL.